What Are Tariffs and Trade Wars? The Lowdown

 Steel prices jumped right after President Trump announced tariffs, causing farmers and agricultural firms to scrap purchase and expansion plans.
 This is a perfect example of supply-chain effect in action.

 If steel-based equipment becomes more expensive because of an increase in steel prices, farmers will decide to hold off on buying new equipment.

 This, in turn, hurts the equipment manufacturers.
 Therefore, the tariff on steel affects not only farmers’ livelihoods, but also that of steel-based equipment manufacturers.

 Manufacturers and farmers will have the following two options:

 - Absorb the price increase and try to cut costs elsewhere.
 This option is not always easy and may result in lower incomes.
-According to the U.S. Department of Agriculture, net farm income in the United States is forecast to drop to $59.5 billion in 2018, down from $64.9 billion in 2017 — an 8.3 percent decline.
+In December 2018, the U.S. Department of Agriculture predicted that net farm income for the year would drop by over $9 billion from 2017 — a 12-percent decline.